atsout/CubeFinder/README.md

 # CubeFinder
 A simple program built on OpenCV that filters, finds, and sizes rectangular objects in noisy images.
-Intended for use on SEM pictures.
+Intended for use on SEM images.

 # Set-up and Running
 1. Requires OpenCV and libxlsxwriter to build.
 Find installation guides [here](https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html) and [here](http://libxlsxwriter.github.io/getting_started.html).